flyntwp/flynt-docs/tutorial/first-component/using-acf.md

 <div class="alert alert-steps">
   <h2>Next Steps</h2>

   <p>We now have a simple component that takes data from our fields and outputs them on the front-end!
-But what if we want do pull other data in our component?
+But what if we want to pull other data in our component?
 The next section explores passing additional data to our component.</p>

-  <p><a href="modify-data.md" class="btn btn-primary">Learn to modify component data</a></p>
+  <p><a href="modify-data.md" class="btn btn-primary">Learn to add component data</a></p>
 </div>